Although I have more peace of mind now and time to write and enjoy my life, audition season is STILL, or AGAIN, or just ALWAYS upon us!

 So that’s it, guys.
 I hope you can take some of these tips for the upcoming audition season.

-If you are interested in doing something similar alongside your career as a freelance artist, you can always reach out.
+If you are interested in doing something similar alongside your career as a freelance artist to create more money, more time and more geological freedom for yourself, you can always reach out.

 Or just click the link below and meet my mentors who taught me how to live this life.